 and universities as well as holding them accountable to new rules and regulations.

 In addition to promising what they knew they could not deliver, MarketWatch

 reports that Corinthian College was found guilty of advertising X-Ray, ultrasound, radiology and dialysis technician programs that did not exist at all.
 They also misrepresented military affiliations by including official military seals on mailings, barred students from attending courses when they fell behind on loan payments and directly targeted lower income – and in some cases, even homeless people – to attend, knowing they were more likely to fail to make student loan payments.

 $5,000 Discover® Student Loans Scholarship

 No essay required.
 Students and parents are eligible to win.

 The ruling, passed this week by a California judge, also found Corinthian’s subsidiaries guilty of the same behavior.
-These include Heald College, Everest College, WyoTech, Everest’s online programs and Everest College Phoenix, as stated by the LA Times.
-Together, they were ordered to pay $820 million to former students and $350 in civil penalties, as reported by MarketWatch.
+These include Heald College, Everest College, WyoTech, Everest’s online programs and Everest College Phoenix, as stated by the LA Times

 So what can students expect?